TechdroidInc/stationdisplay/API.md

 The Station display will make the following request generaly every 30 seconds unless an error occured.

+Your server must provide SSL but the certificate can be self-signed.
+At this time the Station Display can only make https requests.

 The following headers are sent by the Station Display:
 ```
 Authorization: Device authentication for official API